RyanMarten/delicountr/README.md

 The SQL statements needed for setting up the database are in the file `sqlstatements.txt`

 ##Contributions
-Any ideas to improve this project are appreciated. :D
+:fire: Any ideas to improve this project are appreciated.

 Thanks

---Ryan
+--Ryan :smile: